 |docker stop||docker build|

 Docker Cheat Sheet is a document that provides the information of basic Docker commands and their details with examples.
-When you will install Docker, you can check the document to get information of each and every command used in Docker.
+When you install Docker, you can check the document to get information on each and every command used in Docker.
 Now let’s see the description of the above-mentioned commands along with some additional commands and examples that are frequently used in Docker: